Toy Example - Tabularized GiGL#

 Subgraph Sampler#

-The Subgraph Sampler receives node and edge data from Data Preprocessor and generates k-hop localized subgraphs for each node in the graph.
-The purpose is to store the neighborhood of each node independently, and as a result reducing the memory footprint for down-stream components, as they need not load the entire graph into memory but only batches of these node neighborhoods.
-To run subgraph sampler we use the following command:
+The Subgraph Sampler receives node and edge data from the Data Preprocessor and generates k-hop localized subgraphs for each node in the graph.
+The purpose is to store the neighborhood of each node independently, thereby reducing the memory footprint for downstream components, as they need not load the entire graph into memory but only batches of these node neighborhoods.

 %%capture